EricssonResearch/dnt/doc/srv6.md

 ## OAM

 SRv6 implementation also supports the same OAM functionalities as described in [OAM](oam.md).
-Just like for TSN and Detnet OAM, there is a protocol-specific header for OAM messages, while the payload is JSON.
+Just like for TSN and DetNet OAM, there is a protocol-specific header for OAM messages, while the payload is JSON.
 The OAM replies are sent out-of-band, as UDP messages containing the JSON payload to the return interface specified.
 The same ping, rping, rlist,... commands are supported.

 ### OAM message format